Camp Pleasant by Richard Matheson

 - Finished reading it on February 25, 2001

 - Matheson does a superb job of pulling readers in to the world of Alan White, a writer in Hollywood who comes up with a huge money making series.
-The story brings in the world of screenplays and TV series with each chapter name: "character motivation", "backstory", "flashback".
+The story invokes the world of screenplays and TV series with each chapter name: "character motivation", "backstory", "flashback".
 Plus the entire story is hard hitting and a fast read.
 Very enjoyable!
-The plot almost mimics Stephen King's The Dark Half but also varies enough so that it is not a bore.
-Plus the final result is nothing at all like King's story.
+The plot almost mimics Stephen King's THE DARK HALF but varies enough so that they are not the same.
+Sort of like zombie stories must have zombies but aren't the same.
+Additionally the final result is nothing at all like King's story.
 Now there were a few parts that stretched the imagination, mostly the amount of stuff that was allowed on network TV.
 Granted more and more has gotten by the FCC and the censors but they still wouldn't have allowed as much as what is done here.
 A minor point maybe but still something to acknowledge.
 Overall everything was excellent and this is not a book to miss!

 Creed by James Herbert